OpenCDSS/cdss-rest-services-examples/README.md

     python/                   Python examples.
     r/                        R examples.
     tstool/                   TSTool examples.
 ```

-A recommended but not required folder structure to contain the repository files on the local computer is as follows.
+A recommended (but not required) folder structure to contain the repository files on the local computer is as follows.
+This folder structure is consistent with other CDSS products, and provides consistency and flexibility.
 Examples are constructed to work using relative paths or absolute paths that are dynamically determined
 from the local files.